 Learn about the different committees and councils below.
 Already a member?
 Reach out to the contact associated with each committee to start receiving updates.
 Not a member yet?
 Learn about Nareit’s membership options.

-Accounting Committee and Best Financial Practices Council: The Accounting Committee, as well as the Best Financial Practices Council (BFPC), are long standing bodies which examine all standards and rules proposed by the Financial Accounting Standards Board, International Accounting Standards Board, Public Company Accounting Oversight Board and Securities and Exchange Commission that may affect the accounting and financial reporting of real estate companies.
-The BFPC is the operative body of the committee that formulates recommendations on real estate accounting and communicates with the regulators, industry participants, auditors, analysts and investors.
-As a committee or council member, you’ll receive regular updates of financial standards developments through publications issued by Nareit staff.
+Accounting Committee and Best Financial Practices Council: The Accounting Committee, as well as the Best Financial Practices Council (BFPC), are long standing bodies which examine all standards and rules proposed by the Financial Accounting Standards Board (FASB), International Accounting Standards Board, Public Company Accounting Oversight Board, and the Securities and Exchange Commission (SEC) that may affect the accounting and financial reporting of real estate companies.
+The BFPC is the operative body of the committee that formulates recommendations on real estate accounting and communicates with the regulators, industry participants, auditors, analysts, and investors.
+Committee or council members receive regular updates of financial standards developments through publications issued by Nareit staff.
 Members are urged to participate on committee task forces that are regularly formed to address specific standards proposals.
 These task forces participate in the development of Nareit comment letters submitted to standards setters and other policymakers.
-The committee meets at Nareit’s REITwise: Law, Accounting & Finance Conference.
+The committee meets at Nareit’s REITwise Conference.

 Chief Financial Officer (CFO) Council: The CFO Council is an advisory council that helps to ensure Nareit’s leadership is well informed about and effectively addresses key issues tied to capital flows, investment matters, taxation, and more.
-The CFO Council held meeting during REITweek 2023 and plans to meet Nov.
-16 in conjunction with REITworld 2023.
+The CFO Council hold meetings at Nareit's REITweek and REITworld conferences.

-Communications Council: The Communications Council, formed in November 2021, brings together communications professionals from Nareit corporate member companies.
-The council supports networking among REIT communications leaders and provides a forum to discuss emerging trends, channels, and opportunities in support of REITs’ communications objectives.
+Communications Council: The Communications Council brings together communications leaders from Nareit corporate member companies.
+Council members hold a variety of roles in corporate communications, marketing, investor relations, and/or internal communications.
+The council supports networking among members and provides a forum to discuss emerging trends, channels, and opportunities in support of REITs’ communications objectives.
 The council holds three virtual meetings in the spring, summer, and fall.

 Interested in joining the Communications Council?
 Contact Nareit Senior Vice President, Communications, Katie Feldman at kfeldman@nareit.com.

-Corporate Governance Council: The Corporate Governance Council (CGC) was founded in 2020 and it operates to focus on corporate governance policy matters that affect U.S. public REITs and to provide important input and perspective to Nareit’s leadership with respect to Nareit’s corporate governance agenda and strategy in behalf of the REIT and publicly traded real estate community.
+Corporate Governance Council: The Corporate Governance Council (CGC) operates to focus on corporate governance policy matters that affect U.S. public REITs and to provide important input and perspective to Nareit’s leadership with respect to Nareit’s corporate governance agenda and strategy on behalf of the REIT and publicly traded real estate community.
 Nareit believes that robust REIT governance and effective shareholder engagement coupled with active oversight by diverse and independent boards benefit REIT shareholders, workforces, and the communities that they serve.
 Nareit supports corporate governance policies that promote these aims and that foster transparent, efficient, and diverse U.S. capital markets.
-The CGC also helps to inform the content of Nareit educational programs as well as the content on reit.com and REIT Magazine and serves as another important forum for Nareit corporate members to share information with each other regarding REIT corporate governance practices, compliance matters, and related market concerns.
+The CGC also helps to inform the content of Nareit educational programs and serves as another important forum for Nareit corporate members to share information with each other regarding REIT corporate governance practices, compliance matters, and related market concerns.

 One representative from each of Nareit’s corporate members is welcome to serve on the CGC.
 For most REITs, the general counsel or chief financial officer is likely the most appropriate member for the CGC.
 The CGC generally holds in-person or virtual meetings at least twice annually to discuss important corporate governance developments; and may also convene at other times, on an as-needed basis.